RavanH/xml-sitemap-feed/readme.txt

 = 5.2 =

-Major query reduction and speed improvements.
+Major DB query reduction and speed improvements.
 Some bugfixes.

 == Changelog ==